Comparison

 | How it works | One guided video conversation | Weekly email prompts over 12 months |

-| Time commitment | One afternoon (about an hour) | 12 months of weekly writing |
+| Time commitment | One afternoon | 12 months of weekly writing |

-| Price | $79 one-time | $99/year subscription |
+| Price | $79 one-time | $99 / year subscription |

 | Equipment needed | Phone with camera | Computer or phone for typing |

-| Best for | People who love to talk | People who enjoy writing |
+| Best for | People who light up when they tell a story | People who love to write |

 | The experience | Together — a real conversation | Solo — they write on their own |